 - Refresh to refresh all authorized queries.

-- Refresh Data For to open a dialog box that provides some statistics about queries’ last refresh.
-You can explicitly select the data sources to refresh next time the document is refreshed.
+- Refresh Data For to open a dialog box that provides some statistics about the queries’ last refresh.
+You can explicitly select the data sources to refresh during the next document refresh.

 Refresh Data Providers Dialog Box

-In the toolbar, the Data section contains also the Purge Data command that opens the Purge Data Providers dialog box.
-It contains the same details than the Refresh Data Providers dialog box.
-You here, you can explicitly purge data from some data providers by selecting the checkbox in front of data providers and clicking Purge (Request 143679).
+The toolbar’s Data section also contains the Purge Data command that opens the Purge Data Providers dialog box.
+The content of this dialog box is the same as in the Refresh Data Providers dialog box.
+However here, you can explicitly purge data from the data providers of your choice by selecting the checkbox in front of the data providers and clicking Purge (Request 143679).

 Purge Data Providers Dialog Box

-In SAP BI 4.3, Web Intelligence Rich Client is also available for desktop usage.
-It is no more a Java application, and it reuses the same interface than web version in BI Launch Pad.
+SAP BI 4.3 also offers Web Intelligence Rich Client for desktop usage.
+It is not a Java application any longer bur rather reuses the same interface as the SAP BI 4.3 web version in BI Launch Pad.

-You can start Web Intelligence Rich Client from the Start menu or by double-clicking a Web Intelligence document saved locally.
-Then the login has been simplified (Request 127659): the login page opens to request you the name of the system, your credentials and the authentication mode.
-With the toggle button, you can choose to work in Connected or Offline mode (used to work disconnected after you have retrieved resources locally on your desktop).
+You can start Web Intelligence Rich Client from the Start menu or by double-clicking a locally-saved Web Intelligence document.
+You land on the login page the process of which has been simplified (Request 127659).
+You are required to enter the system name, your credentials and the authentication mode.
+With the toggle button, you can choose to work in Online or Offline mode (used to work disconnected after you have retrieved resources locally on your desktop).

 Web Intelligence Rich Client : Login Page

-If your parameters are valid, Web Intelligence displays its Welcome page.
+If your login parameters are valid, Web Intelligence Rich Client displays the Welcome page.

-The new Web Intelligence Welcome page is similar to the BI Launch Pad Home Page.
+The new Web Intelligence Welcome page design is similar to the Home Page of BI Launch Pad.

 Web Intelligence Rich Client: Home Page

-- Import: To select a document in the BI Platform repository and explicitly import it in a local folder so you can edit it.
+- Import: To select a document in the BI Platform repository and explicitly import it toa local folder so that you can edit it.

 - Open: To open a document you have previously imported on your local file system.